 Core Needle Biopsy

 A core needle biopsy is a medical test to remove a piece of tissue from a lesion or mass.
 The tissue is then tested to find out what it is.
 A core needle biopsy can remove more tissue than a fine needle biopsy.
-Because of this, it can provide more information about the cells and tissue removed.
+Because of this, it can give more information about the cells and tissue removed.

 When are core needle biopsies used?